Lifeline & Link-Up

 Q: What type of service do I get when I sign up for Lifeline?

 A: Lifeline customers get the same local service features as other Totah customers, which includes unlimited local calling, access to 911 emergency services, access to directory assistance, and access to telecommunications relay service.

 Q: Does Lifeline lower the cost of my long distance charges?

 A: Lifeline is a discount on local phone service.
 There will be additional charges for toll calls.
 The rates for toll calls will vary based on the selected toll carrier.
 If eligible for Lifeline, a customers may chose Toll Limitation Service (TLS) at no cost, to avoid incurring large long distance fees.

 Q: How much can I save on my phone bill?

 A: The benefits apply to your local telephone service charges that you purchase as a flat rate service.
 They will also cover the subscriber line charge.
 The total amount is determined by each state.
 A telephone company representative can assist you in determining exactly how much you can save.

 Q: How do I know if I qualify?

-A: Income-Based Eligibility - You are eligible for Lifeline if your household income is at or less than:
+A: Income-Based Eligibility - You are eligible for Lifeline if your household income is 135% or less than the federal poverty guidelines.

 A: Program-Based Eligibility - You are eligible for Lifeline if you participate in any of the following programs: